 The over-arching objectives of the EU guide it in all facets of its activity in this area, including common foreign and security policy (CFSP); democracy support; development cooperation; economic, financial and technical cooperation; humanitarian aid; trade; and neighbourhood policy.
-As foreseen in the Lisbon Treaty, the 2016 Global Strategy introduced several elements to refine and improve the EU’s efforts, including the promotion of resilience and capacity-building in the world.
+As envisaged by the Lisbon Treaty, the 2016 Global Strategy introduced several elements to refine and improve the EU’s efforts, including the promotion of resilience and capacity-building in the world.
 This approach is reflected in the EU’s external policies.

 Please accept YouTube cookies to play this video.
 By accepting you will be accessing content from YouTube, a service provided by an external third party.

 If you accept this notice, your choice will be saved and the page will refresh.

 As far as development is concerned, a significant share of EU aid goes to fragile states and to issues related to securing peace.
 In 2017, the EU committed to a ‘new consensus on development’ that emphasises the role of development cooperation in preventing violent conflicts, mitigating their consequences and aiding recovery from them.
 The new consensus clearly focuses on fragile and conflict-affected countries, which are the main victims of humanitarian crises.
 On the ground, the EU has been able to strengthen the nexus between security, development and humanitarian aid through the implementation of comprehensive strategies, for example in the Horn of Africa and in the Sahel.